 All of your excessive material wealth serves the social ego and protects your wounded inner child.

-12. You allow your inner critic to ridicule yourself because it's the only way you know how to create motivation.
+12. You allow your inner critic to ridicule you because it's the only way you know to create motivation.

 13. You create problems to solve because it's the only way you know how to be in the world.

 An occupied mind is safe from the inner tyranny of expectations and disappointments.

 14. You stick with what's known and suffer, instead of trying something new, because you're terrified of uncertainty.

 We construct the very prison in which we live.